Upon completion of this submodule, you will be able to:

 To get started with the topic you can take the Implicit Association Test about Gender created by Understanding Prejudice.
 After completing the test take a few moments to reflect about your answers and score.

-Now have a look at Topics 1 and 2 of this PowerPoint presentation.
+Now have a look through Topics 1 and 2 here from WaterAid on Inclusive WaSH.
 The presentation was created by Di Kilsby (Gender and Training Advisor at International Women’s Development Agency) and Dr Juliet Willetts and Naomi Carrard (Institute for Sustainable Futures, University of Technology, Sydney) in 2011 for a webinar of The Inclusive WASH Project.

 2. Panel discussion